josephmontes/VAA/README.md

 ![Screenshot 2023-08-29 225810](https://github.com/josephmontes/VAA/assets/125607783/28e91b6a-b4ef-4f3f-95b5-3b23eb7844d4)

-#### However, when 4-Seamers are broken down by their VAA, it shows that wOBA (and xwOBA) decrease as the 4-Seam Fastball's VAA approaches 0°
+#### However, when 4-Seamers are broken down by their VAA, we see that wOBA (and xwOBA) decrease as a 4-Seam Fastball's VAA approaches 0°

 ![Screenshot 2023-08-29 231032](https://github.com/josephmontes/VAA/assets/125607783/af21f4d3-00f8-4194-bd6b-6d7a5632bd99)